deric4/call-me-maybe/README.md

 For example, a unit test might mean something slightly different between developers who use live in different ecosystems (Python vs Java).
 What about between Data Scientists, SysAdmins, or Network Engineers.

+* This may vary depending on what you're working on:
+  - jupyter notebook
+  - web application
+  - cli tool
+  - serverless function
+  - library/package
+* Code Structure
+* Scope

-It can feel a little bit like Calvinball at times.
+It can feel a little bit like Calvinball at times :upside_down_face:.

 <p>
   <img src="http://isaacbotkin.com/wp-content/uploads/2016/08/CalvinballOrganized.jpg">